Patrick Dowling (producer): Early life

-Born in Southwest London, he undertook his National Service with the Royal Air Force, having his career extended at the start of World War II.
+Born in Southwest London, Dowling undertook his national service with the Royal Air Force, having his career extended at the start of World War II.
 After being demobbed, he married the actress Jane Gregson.

-1946 he was taken on as Stage manager and electrician with the Guildford and then the Amersham repertory companies.
+In 1946, Dowling was taken on as stage manager and electrician with the Guildford and then the Amersham repertory companies.
 From 1951 to 1952 he was stage director at the Oxford Playhouse.

 BBC career

-In 1955 he joined the BBC as a runner, later becoming a production assistant on various series including Girl at the Window, The Black Brigand, The Railway Children, Thompson Family, Secret Garden, Great Expectations, Adventures of Tom Sawyer, The Treasure Seekers and The Balloon and the Baron for which Dowling also composed the music.
+In 1955 Dowling joined the BBC as a runner, later becoming a production assistant on various series including Girl at the Window, The Black Brigand, The Railway Children, Thompson Family, Secret Garden, Great Expectations, Adventures of Tom Sawyer, The Treasure Seekers and The Balloon and the Baron for which Dowling also composed the music.

-He then moved into production, working with others on productions including: "Victory", "Idiots Delight", "Makepeace Story", "Invisible Armies", "Hole in the Wall", "Pocket Lancer", "Last Man Out", and Just William.
+Dowling then moved into production, working with others on Victory, Idiots Delight, Makepeace Story, Invisible Armies, Hole in the Wall, Pocket Lancer, Last Man Out, and Just William.
 He then directed Cabin in the Clearing.

-From the late 1950s he undertook training at the Television Training Centre.
-This was followed by attachments across various departments, including BBC Sport, Light Entertainment and finally Further Education where he produced the first series of the programme Working With Computers.
+From the late 1950s Dowling undertook training at the Television Training Centre.
+This was followed by attachments across various departments, including BBC Sport, Light Entertainment and finally Further Education, where he produced the first series of the programme Working With Computers.